+Each year there will be an annual open enrollment period during which you will be allowed to make changes to your benefit elections.
 The Plan Administrator (or its designee) will notify you when the open enrollment period begins and ends.
 More information will be provided then.
-In general, if you were previously enrolled under a Benefit Option of the Plan and you do not make a change during open enrollment, then your previous benefit elections under the Plan will carry over to the next year (unless you are no longer eligible or your coverage choice is no longer available).
+In general, if you were previously enrolled under a Benefit Option of the Plan and you do not make a change online during open enrollment, then your previous benefit elections under the Plan will carry over to the next year.4